martinvasko/fp-scala-2022/README.md

 To start the CLI, run `sbt`.
 To start the app, enter `run`.
 There are (far) more commands available, see the [sbt documentation](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html) for more information.

+## Further concepts

+### Akka streams

+`cd streams`

+This app is using [sbt](https://www.scala-sbt.org/) to manage the build lifecycle.
+To start the CLI, run `sbt`.
+To start the app, enter `run`.

+Basically these samples are taken from the [Akka Streams Quickstart](https://doc.akka.io/docs/akka/current/stream/stream-quickstart.html).
+Check out the [Akka Streams documentation](https://doc.akka.io/docs/akka/current/stream/index.html) for more information.